 Are you a performing artist with a passion for reaching young people through the performing arts?

-For 2021-22, Prologue has identified a series of focus areas that address current gaps in our Artist Roster – including theatre, puppetry, French and bilingual programming, workshops, programs for high school students and artists who self-identify as belonging to an Ontario Arts Council Priority Group including:
+For the 2021-22 season, Prologue identified a series of focus areas that addressed current gaps in the Artist Roster – including theatre, puppetry, French and bilingual programming, workshops, programs for high school students and artists who self-identify as belonging to an Ontario Arts Council Priority Group including: